Sample Connecticut Marital Separation

 Legal Separation is recognized in the state of Connecticut as an alternative to/or preceding a divorce.
 Couples in the state of Connecticut experiencing marital problems, who wish to take some time away from their marriage to live separate and apart, can choose a legal separation to work on the marriage or prepare to divorce.
 A Connecticut Marital Separation Agreement can help you fast track the process of legal separation and/or divorce, whichever you choose.

 Unlike divorce, marital separation does not end a marriage.
 It merely gives the both of you time apart to work on your differences.
 Should you wish to get back together and salvage the marriage, you will only need to dissolve the court order by filing for the resumption of marital relations, and you will pick up from where you left.
 If you find that you are better apart, then simply move ahead with the divorce by filing for marriage dissolution.

-For the judge to issue the court order for legal separation, the feuding couple will be required to fill a marital separation agreement in Connecticut as per the law and present it to a judge.
-The filled form will state each partner’s rights and liabilities, and it will only be issued as an order if it is equitable as per the law.
+For the judge to issue the court order for legal separation, the couple will be required to file a Marital Separation Agreement in Connecticut as per the law and present it to a judge.
+The Legal Separation Agreement will state each partner’s rights and liabilities, and it will only be issued as an order if it is equitable as per the law.
 The agreement will address assets, liabilities, child custody and support, as well as alimony.
 Any obligation or asset that either partner acquires after the court order has been made official will be treated as individual acquisition, especially in the event of a divorce.

 Whether you live in Bridgeport, New Haven, Stamford, Hartford, Waterbury, Norwalk, Danbury, New Britain, West Hartford or any other city of Connecticut, you can use our legal forms easily.